riedel-kruse-lab/biotic_games_sdk/README.md

 # How to use the SDK
 ## Setup
 1. If you do not already have it, download and install [Android Studio](http://developer.android.com/sdk/index.html).
 This will also install the Android SDK.
+2. If you do not already have it, download and install the [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html).
 2. Create a new Android Studio project for your game.
 3. Download the latest version of the [OpenCV4Android SDK](http://docs.opencv.org/doc/tutorials/introduction/android_binary_package/O4A_SDK.html).
 Unzip the OpenCV4Android SDK to a location of your choice.
 4. Include the OpenCV library in your Android Studio project, as it is a dependency of the Biotic Games SDK.